 Having failed to independence, regional leaders pressed for an Advisory Committee to provide some autonomy from the interests of Manchester.
 In early 1948 the voluntary hospital leaders for North Lancashire and South Westmorland submitted a lengthy memorandum to the Ministry denouncing Manchester’s failure to consult or consider the matter.
-The memorandum was supplied with abundant evidence on the strength of the region’s hospitals with detail derived from the Hospital Survey, not to mention a unanimous letter of support signed by all the region’s hospital consultants that a region the size of Manchester was unwieldy in terms of hierarchical regionalism.21 The Ministry equivocated.
+The memorandum was supplied with abundant evidence on the strength of the region’s hospitals with detail derived from the Hospital Survey, not to mention a unanimous letter of support signed by all the region’s hospital consultants that a region the size of Manchester was unwieldy in terms of hierarchical regionalism.22 The Ministry equivocated.
 With the NHS due to begin on 5 July 1948 they did not want to fundamentally alter regional boundaries and instead insisted it was a matter for Manchester RHB to decide.
 This did not bode well.
-Lord Stopford, the Chairman of Manchester RHB was also the Chairman of its BoG, the Vice Chancellor of the University, having also sat as Vice Chair on the influential 1944 Goodenough Report and secured an appointment to the influential Medical Subcommittee of the University Grants Committee.26 Despite the promise of the 1947 circular for other governance arrangements which had been established elsewhere, Manchester refused.
+Lord Stopford, the Chairman of Manchester RHB was also the Chairman of its BoG, the Vice Chancellor of the University, having also sat as Vice Chair on the influential 1944 Goodenough Report and secured an appointment to the influential Medical Subcommittee of the University Grants Committee.27 Despite the promise of the 1947 circular for other governance arrangements which had been established elsewhere, Manchester refused.

 John Pater, the Ministry’s eminence grise, felt that the Vice Chancellor was being ‘rather naughty on this point’ as his refusal also upset the delicate arrangements across the North West in relation to Liverpool and North Wales.
-Internal Ministry papers show that as late as March 1948, had North Lancashire and South Westmorland continued to press their case, significant action would reluctantly have been taken.21 However, the interests of the City and University of Manchester prevailed and shaped the character of hierarchical regionalism for hospitals until a series of reforms in 1974, 1991, and 2003, subsuming peripheral services in the interests of the centre of excellence.
+Internal Ministry papers show that as late as March 1948, had North Lancashire and South Westmorland continued to press their case, significant action would reluctantly have been taken.22 However, the interests of the City and University of Manchester prevailed.
+The Vice Chancellor even obtained a new personalised Rolls Royce and chauffeur on account of the extent of his NHS responsibilities; a ‘harmless brag’ according to the official history of the University.28 Crucially, the primacy of Manchester’s medical education interests continued to shape the character of hierarchical regionalism for hospitals until a series of reforms in 1974, 1991, and 2003, subsuming peripheral services in the interests of the centre of excellence.

 Conclusion